Azure-Samples/azure-ai-vision-sdk/samples/swift/face/FaceAnalyzerSample/README.md

 ## Build and run sample App

 1. Download the sample App folder.
 Double click the .xcodeproj file.
 This will open the project in Xcode.
-1. Add package dependency through Swift Package Manager, as mentioned before.
+1. Add package dependency through CocoaPods or Swift Package Manager, as mentioned before.
 You should add both AzureAIVisionFace.xcframework and AzureAIVisionCore.xcframework into the project.
 1. Set the App bundle identifier and developer team in XCode per your needs.
 1. Now attach your phone to the Mac.
 You should get prompt on the phone asking you to "Trust" the Mac.
 Enable the trust.
 1. The phone should now show up in the Xcode top bar.
 Your iPhone name should be visible.